WALL Literary Journal celebrates its 25th edition this fall

 “I like ‘Grief Calls God,’ myself,” Schindler said.

-“I like a piece called ‘Goodbye Letter to Opiates,’” Mukasa said.
+“I like a piece called ‘Goodbye Letter to Opiates,’ ” Mukasa said.

+Kim had a similar story on starting as a graphic designer.
 “It’s part of the requirement for my certificate,” Kim said.
 “I learned about it from my counselor that even though it’s unpaid, it’s a good exposure to see what graphic design is like.”

 “I’m learning a lot,” McCuen said.
 “A lot of the design work I’ve done in the past has been more illustrative and it’s never been editorial, so I’m excited to share what I’ve learned.
 It looks very clean and professional, so I’m excited to see it printed.”

+However, a graphic design team of four can also have its limitations.
 “Sometimes it can be difficult to keep everything looking consistent,” she said.
 “We’re all talented graphic designers and have our own view and perspective.
 We’ve found a good balance, but it can be difficult finding a way to work together.”

 Kim affirmed that everything runs smoothly “as long as we come in on a good compromise and we make sure the journal is published in a good way and as an archive.”